swarnendubiswas/dotemacs/README.md

 #####Directory structure
          * backup -- older startup files, which I no longer use.
 I am now using [`(use-package)`](https://github.com/jwiegley/use-package).
          * modules -- personal customizations
-         * packages -- third-party packages (may not be available from the package archives)
+         * extras -- third-party packages (may not be available from the package archives)
          * reference-cards -- help files
          * snippets -- custom snippets